vs-ude/fyr-www/content/intro/lang.md

 Out-of-bound access aborts the application.

 A slice is denoted as `[]int`.
+Note that slices are pointers to an array.
+Assigning one slice to another just assigns this internal pointer, but the array is not copied.

 However, in this example the search function accepts a reference slice of type `&[]int`.
 When a function accepts a reference type as a parameter, the compiler verifies that the function will not store any pointers to this data that live longer than the function invocation.
 This allows `main` to hand out a slice to an array which is on the stack, because Fyr can verify that no pointers to `arr` live longer than the stack frame in which `arr` is stored.